informalsystems/cosmos-sdk/x/staking/README.md

 When this message is processed the following actions occur:

-* if the delegation if is a validator bond, the `ValidatorBondShares` of the validator is decreased.
+* if the delegation is a validator bond, the `ValidatorBondShares` of the validator is decreased.

 * if the delegator is a liquid staking provider, the `TotalLiquidStakedTokens` and the validator's `LiquidShares` are decreased.